NethermindEth/docs/docs/fundamentals/pruning.md

 ## Overview

-Full Pruning pertains to the elimination or cleanup of obsolete historical data to optimize disk space.
+Pruning pertains to the elimination or cleanup of obsolete historical data to optimize disk space.
 Clients are responsible for maintaining the world state, which comprises a database that portrays the current Ethereum network status.
 The world state encompasses accounts, contracts, and other information.

-The goal of Full Pruning is to reduce disk requirements by storing only the current world state and removing historical data.
+The goal of Pruning is to reduce disk requirements by storing only the current world state and removing historical data.
 This differs from archive nodes that retain complete transaction and state history.
-Full Pruning is useful for users who don't require historical data and prefer to interact solely with the current state of the network.
-However, Full Pruning may limit the client's ability to fulfill requests that depend on historical information.
+Pruning is useful for users who don't require historical data and prefer to interact solely with the current state of the network.
+However, Pruning may limit the client's ability to fulfill requests that depend on historical information.
+Nethermind provide two kind of pruning, Full Pruning and InMemory Pruning, both are enabled by default, which is also called Hybrid Pruning.

 ## How it works